Row Drag and Drop in MAUI DataGrid (SfDataGrid)

 }

 The To property of the DataGridQueryRowDraggingEventArgs indicates the current drop index of the dragged row when it is being dragged over the grid rows.
 It returns the same index when dragging a row over the last position or the second-to-last position.
-To programmatically track whether the dragged row is dropped in the last position or the second-to-last position, the data grid provides the Position property in DataGridQueryRowDraggingEventArgs, which indicates the position of the RowDragView.
+To programmatically determine whether the dragged row is dropped in the last position or the second-to-last position, use the Position property in DataGridQueryRowDraggingEventArgs, which indicates the current screen coordinates of the RowDragView.

 Refer to the following code example in which the Position property is used to determine whether the row is dropped in the last position: